apache/sling-org-apache-sling-resource-filter/README.md

 ```

 ## Resource Stream
 `ResourceStream` is a general utility to provide a `Stream<Resource>` which traverses a resource and it's subtree.
-The implementation takes a `Predicate<Resource>` object as part of the stream creation to define a branch selector that controls which children of a resource are followed
+The implementation takes a `Predicate<Resource>` object as part of the stream creation to define a branch selector that controls which children of a resource are followed.

+In addition there is a `getChildren(Predicate)` method which returns a filtered list of children of the given resource.

 ## Resource Filter Stream